symmy596/GB---Hypersurface/README.md

 #GB---Hypersurface

 Quick tool to deal with METADISE[1] GB scan results.
-The script takes a csv file as an input that is set out with displacements as the x and y grid and energies as the grid.
+The script takes a csv file as an input that is set out with displacements as the x and y grid and energies as the grid (See grid.csv for further info).

-  dx dx dx dx dx dx dx dx dx dx

-dy  e   e   e   e   e   e   e   e   e   e

-dy  e   e   e   e   e   e   e   e   e   e

-dy  e   e   e   e   e   e   e   e   e   e

-dy  e   e   e   e   e   e   e   e   e   e

-dy  e   e   e   e   e   e   e   e   e   e

-dy  e   e   e   e   e   e   e   e   e   e

 This script consists of two functions;